Trezeniam/Trezeniam.github.io/my_collections/rooms/A3_bedrooms.markdown

 place: 3
 ---

 Trezeniam has 4 bedrooms.
 2 downstairs.
+The bedrooms downstairs have been renovated since these pictures were taken.
+The fibreboard ceilings have been removed and replaced.
+The central lights are now modern LEDs and the rooms have been repainted in a neutral magenta.

 <img src="{{site.baseurl}}/assets/images/master_bed.jpg">